Does Atopic Dermatitis Cause Scars?

 Lichenified skin appears differently on people depending on their skin tone.
 On white skin, lichenification may appear pink or red, while on dark skin, the lichenified areas may appear darker than the unaffected skin around them.
 Lichenified skin is also always itchy.1,2

-AD may cause hyperpigmentation (an excess of pigment that causes darker patches) or hypopigmentation (a decrease in pigment of the skin that causes lighter patches).
-While hyperpigmentation or hypopigmentation from AD may be mistaken as scarring, these changes in skin color usually get better over time with proper treatment of AD.1,2
+Atopic dermatitis may cause hyperpigmentation (an excess of pigment that causes darker patches) or hypopigmentation (a decrease in pigment of the skin that causes lighter patches).
+While hyperpigmentation or hypopigmentation from atopic dermatitis may be mistaken as scarring, these changes in skin color usually get better over time with proper treatment of atopic dermatitis.1,2

-Itchiness is the most prevalent and distressing symptom of AD.
+Itchiness is the most prevalent and distressing symptom of atopic dermatitis.
 Itchiness is medically known as pruritus, and it is defined as an “unpleasant sensation that elicits the urge to scratch.”
-Both the symptom of itching and the scratching it provokes significantly contribute to the burden of AD.
+Both the symptom of itching and the scratching it provokes significantly contribute to the burden of atopic dermatitis.
 The itching and scratching can lead to psychological distress, difficulty concentrating, disruption of sleep, and physical damage to the skin barrier, which leads to increased water loss, increased risk of infection, increased inflammation, as well as lichenification.3

 What is the itch-scratch cycle?

-The exact disease processes that cause itch in AD are not completely understood, but doctors know that the “itch-scratch cycle” (the skin feels itchy, which leads to scratching, which then causes the skin to feel even more itchy) perpetuates the disease.
+The exact disease processes that cause itch in atopic dermatitis are not completely understood, but doctors know that the “itch-scratch cycle” (the skin feels itchy, which leads to scratching, which then causes the skin to feel even more itchy) perpetuates the disease.

 The itch appears to start before the inflammation.
-Research has uncovered that itch in AD is related to the close relationship between the nervous system and the skin.
+Research has uncovered that itch in atopic dermatitis is related to the close relationship between the nervous system and the skin.
 The nerves in the skin send an “itch” message to the brain through chemical messengers called cytokines.
-Researchers are studying the different mechanisms related to itch, including how people with AD may have skin sensitivity that causes other sensations, such as heat or pain, to be perceived as itch.3,4
+Researchers are studying the different mechanisms related to itch, including how people with atopic dermatitis may have skin sensitivity that causes other sensations, such as heat or pain, to be perceived as itch.3,4

-To prevent skin from becoming lichenified, it is important to treat AD.
-Treating AD includes avoiding triggers, practicing good skin care, and using medications or other therapies as prescribed by your doctor.
+To prevent skin from becoming lichenified, it is important to treat atopic dermatitis.
+Treating atopic dermatitis includes avoiding triggers, practicing good skin care, and using medications or other therapies as prescribed by your doctor.

 Practice routine skin care

-Routine skin care is critically important in the treatment and management of AD.
+Routine skin care is critically important in the treatment and management of atopic dermatitis.
 Routine skin care involves bathing and moisturizing the skin, as well as avoiding skin irritants and scratching.
-The regular use of moisturizers is one of the most important aspects of caring for skin with AD.
-Moisturizers are one of the basic necessities for people with AD, regardless of the severity of their disease.
+The regular use of moisturizers is one of the most important aspects of caring for skin with atopic dermatitis.
+Moisturizers are one of the basic necessities for people with atopic dermatitis, regardless of the severity of their disease.
 Moisturizers should be used after bathing.
 The use of moisturizers helps retain the necessary hydration in the skin and helps repair the damaged skin barrier.3,5

 There are several medications that are designed to reduce inflammation that may help with itchiness, including: